telvis07/habakkuk/bible_verse_matching/README.md

 ## Bible Reference Regex
+**NOTE**: There are manual edits to bible_verse_matching/find_all_scripture.py.
+Don't overwrite without adding the changes to the autogen script.

 regex_generator.py is an app to auto-generate find_all_scriptures.py - which is used by the storm application to match scriptures.